About

 The site will continue to be maintained with cases added to the map, featured cases each month and updates to solved cases.

-There are plans to make the content more easily searchable and to include more information about sonar and more ways to help on this page.
+There are plans to make the content more easily searchable and to include more information about sonar and more ways to help.

 Who is behind this website?

-My name is Brianna, I was 22 when I began this site and a college student.
-I have no personal connection to missing person cases but developed an interest in them due to divers on YouTube finding cars and solving cases.
-I started looking into how many there were out of curiosity and it grew from there.
+My name is Brianna, I was 22 when I began this site and a college student working towards a degree in Biology.
+I have no personal connection to missing person cases but developed an interest in them after seeing divers on YouTube finding cars and solving cases.
+At first I just messed around with google earth, looking into accident locations on the chance a vehicle could be visible on there, but then I started using it to map how many there were out of curiosity and I never stopped.

 How can I contact you?